GSA/digitalgov.gov/content/posts/2016-06-03-help-search-engines-to-help-you-how-seo-friendly-url-structure-can-boost-your-rankings.md

 ---
+url: /2016/06/03/help-search-engines-to-help-you-how-seo-friendly-url-structure-can-boost-your-rankings/
 date: 2016-06-03 11:00:41 -0400
-title: 'Help Search Engines Help You\: How SEO-Friendly URL Structure Can Boost Your Rankings'
+title: 'Help Search Engines Help You: How SEO-Friendly URL Structure Can Boost Your Rankings'
-summary: 'Have you ever wished you could get inside the mind of Google?
+summary: Have you ever wished you could get inside the mind of Google?
 To figure out what makes its search engine tick?
 How great it would be if that were easy to do.
 Well, actually it is.
-I realized that recently when I was doing research for one of my personal passions, which is finding invasive'
+I realized that recently when I was doing research for one of my personal passions, which is finding invasive
-authors: [cliff-tyllick]
+authors:
+  - cliff-tyllick
 categories:
   - Content
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - search engine optimization
 ---

 Have you ever wished you could get inside the mind of Google?
-To figure out what makes its search engine tick?
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-400-Search-results-concept.-Brain-and-icons-in-flat-style-VMasterArt-iStock-Thinkstock-518857148.jpg" alt="Search results concept.
+To figure out what makes its search engine tick? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-400-Search-results-concept.-Brain-and-icons-in-flat-style-VMasterArt-iStock-Thinkstock-518857148.jpg" alt="Search results concept.
 Brain and icons in flat style" %}

 How great it would be if that were easy to do.

 Well, actually it is.
 I realized that recently when I was doing research for one of my personal passions, which is finding invasive plants in local parks and eliminating them.

 I wanted to see what information the Forest Service had on that topic, so I searched for “forest service invasive species removal.”
 Here’s a screen capture of the top four results:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-448-invasives-google-search-results.jpg" alt="Screen capture of Google search results" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-448-invasives-google-search-results.jpg" alt="Screen capture of Google search results" %}

 Most of us notice right away that each title shown here contains the terms “invasive species” and “Forest Service.”
 That makes perfect sense—terms in the title should tell us what information that document contains, so search engines should pay attention to terms that appear in the title.

 You might have also noticed that Google shows snippets of the document with the search terms bolded.
 It’s so obvious that Google would look for my search terms in the body of each document that I feel silly saying so.
 My larger point is this: Look through everything Google displays and you might find bolded text in places you hadn’t thought were important.

 For instance, look at each URL.
 In the URL of three of the top four results, “invasive species” is bolded: